nemo0622/pokeemerald-expansion/Seaglass README.md

 - Some trainer sprites by leeseongjae620 on DeviantArt
 - Generation 1-2 and many UI sprites from Spriter's Resource GSC sprite sheets
 - Party menu Pokémon icons by EeVeeEe1999 on DeviantArt (Gen 3 icons) and Chamber, Solo0993, Blue Emerald, Lake, Neslug, and Pikachu25 (Most Gen 1-2 icons)
-- New battle backgrounds by RavePossum and Ruki
+- New battle backgrounds by Princess-Phoenix and Carchagui on DeviantArt